THE LANGUAGE OF CETACEOUS

 To welcome the babies and prepare the territory, the males sing for three weeks.
 This song, composed of several sequences, varies each year and is specific to each group.
 It is very strange to note that all the humpback whales in the world have a common song, renewed every year.
 Note that the tribes do not meet because they migrate only in the direction north/south and south/north.
 It is therefore assumed that a form of telepathy can be used to transmit information and communicate over great distances.

 Most mysticetes express themselves in very low frequency or infrasound.
 These sound waves propaget over long distances.
-An American bio-acoustician has captured sound of a cetacean at a very low frequency at a distance of 3 500 kilometers.
 The right whale and the megaptera have the distinction of making sophisticated broadband sounds.

 In general, the frequency band of cetacean emissions is between 10 and 150 kHz.
 The human ear perceives only the lower spectrum part below 18 kHz and above 20 Hz.